VHOI: Controllable Video Generation of Human-Object Interactions from Sparse Trajectories via Motion Densification: Experiments

 \subsection{Quantitative Comparisons}

-Among all metrics reported in \cref{tab:quantitative_baselines_hoigen}, \cref{tab:quantitative_baselines_behave}, and \cref{tab:quantitative_baselines_wild}, we find FVD, TE, and CA to be the most informative for evaluating HOI quality.
+Among all metrics in \cref{tab:quantitative_baselines_hoigen}, \cref{tab:quantitative_baselines_behave}, and \cref{tab:quantitative_baselines_wild}, we find FVD, TE, and CA to be the most informative for evaluating HOI quality.
 In contrast, VBench and CLIPSIM show smaller differences between methods.
-Across all three datasets, which span a wide range of HOI scenarios, our method consistently outperforms baselines on FVD and, in most cases, on TE and CA, indicating improved video quality and more realistic interactions.
+Across three datasets which span a wide range of HOI scenarios, our method consistently outperforms baselines on FVD and, in most cases, on TE and CA, indicating improved video quality and more realistic interactions.
 We further include a user study in \supmat, which corroborates these findings.
+Interestingly, we also find that a simple strategy of overlaying sparse trajectories on the segmentation masks for dense model training can further boost the performance (\supmat \cref{sec:traj_aug}).